Eschatologue/CM_wiki/docs/class/artificer/index.md

 | 18 | +6 | Magic Item Master | 12 (6) | 4 | 14 | 4 | 3 | 3 | 3 | 1 |
 | 19 | +6 | Ability Score Improvement | 12 (6) | 4 | 15 | 4 | 3 | 3 | 3 | 2 |
 | 20 | +6 | Soul of Artifice | 12 (6) | 4 | 15 | 4 | 3 | 3 | 3 | 2 |

+### Level 1: Arcane Recoevery

+Whenever you finish a Short Rest, you can regain one expended spell slot of your choice.
+The level of the spell slot cannot exceed your highest spell slot level as shown on the Artificer Features table, even if you are a multiclassed character.

 ### Level 1: Arcane Tinkerer